Storm Colloms

 working on gravitational wave astrophysics.
 In particular my work focuses on using gravitational wave data and machine learning techniques

 I am passionate about science communication, outreach, and working towards making science more equitable.
-I am always on the lookout for people who I can help make academia a better place with.

 Research

-to emulate population synthesis models and rapidly evaluate the outcomes of many simulated
+allowing us to rapidly evaluate the outcomes of many simulated populations for different astrophysical assumptions.

 Want to learn more about how to use normalising flows?
 Check out this tutorial I developed to learn how to train your own normalising flow.